 There are many legal mistakes made by startups.
-If you had to name one legal mistake in business that you made, what would it be?
+If you had to name one legal mistake that you made in your new business, what would it be?

 To help you avoid making costly legal mistakes in your startup, we asked lawyers and small business owners this question for their best insights.

 From having no website policies to seeking out unspecialized legal counsel to postponing founder agreements, there are several common legal mistakes for you to avoid in the future.